F5Networks/f5-ci-docs/docs/kubernetes/kctlr-manage-bigip-objects.rst

 .. tip::

-   Tthe k8s-bigip-ctlr can also :ref:`deploy iApps <kctlr-deploy-iapps>`.
+   The k8s-bigip-ctlr can also :ref:`deploy iApps <kctlr-deploy-iapps>`.

 .. _kctlr-create-vs: